dandavies23/jargon-unchained/README.md

 5. Select "Python" as the "Driver" and "Version" "3.6 or later".

 ## Heroku Deployment
-Before following the steps listed below, a requirements.txt file and a Procfile were created and pushed to GitHub using the following commands:
+Before following the steps listed below, a requirements.txt file and a Procfile were created and pushed to GitHub from Gitpod using the following commands:

     pip3 freeze --local > requirements.txt
     echo web: python app.py > Procfile